Trevor Bauer: 2017–19

-Cincinnati Reds
+Cincinnati Reds (2019–2020)

 On July 31, 2019, the Cincinnati Reds acquired Bauer in a three-team trade with the Indians and the San Diego Padres.
 Cleveland acquired Yasiel Puig and Scott Moss from Cincinnati and Franmil Reyes, Logan Allen, and Victor Nova from San Diego, while the Reds sent prospect Taylor Trammell to the Padres.
 Bauer struggled in his team debut, lasting only 4 2/3 innings while allowing three runs on seven hits, walking three batters, and hitting another batter with a pitch.
 He followed a difficult first start with a dominant appearance over the Chicago Cubs, striking out 11 batters as Cincinnati won 5–2.
 Bauer remained an inconsistent force in the Reds' starting rotation: in his first 10 starts with the new team, he posted a 2–5 record with a 6.39 ERA and 12 home runs.
 In five of those first ten starts, he allowed five or more earned runs.
 Bauer was frustrated with his own performance, referring to the back half of the season as "one step forward, two steps back".
 He ultimately went 11–13 for the season in 34 starts between Cleveland and Cincinnati, posting a 4.48 ERA and striking out 253 batters in 213 innings.